 However, what continues to really split the car apart is its slightly unusual size.
-At only 4.2 metres in length, its proportions are somewhere between a Fiat Panda 4x4 and a conventional C-segment soft-roader such as the Volkswagen Tiguan.
+At only 4.2 metres long, its blocky proportions and silhouette are somewhere between a Fiat Panda 4x4 and a conventional C segment offering, such as the Volkswagen Tiguan.
 While there have been renderings of the 2018 model which is set to take inspiration from the larger Skoda Kodiaq.